aidamdzin97/take-home-assestment/README.md

-# take-home-assestment
+# Take-Home Assessment

-First take-home assessment experience focused on data transformation.
-Built a Python script to parse JSON from CSV, convert to valid COCO format, and validate data integrity.
-Excluded raw data and reports, keeping only the solution script for demonstration.
+This repository contains my first take-home assessment experience focused on **data transformation and validation**.

+## Objective
+The task involved:
+- Parsing JSON strings stored in a CSV file
+- Converting the data into valid **COCO dataset format**
+- Validating data integrity (e.g., missing annotations, duplicated IDs, mismatched categories)
+- Writing clean and modular Python code

+## Key Skills Demonstrated
+- Data parsing and transformation with Python
+- Handling edge cases and ensuring data quality
+- Writing reusable and maintainable scripts
+- Experience with real-world technical assessments

+## Notes
+📌 Raw datasets and reports are excluded to respect data confidentiality.
+Only the **solution script** is included for demonstration purposes.